 Specified daily maintenance, correct settings and safe operation are required to ensure that the stalk choppers operate properly and safely.
-Always consider possible circumstances where the knife can impact stones or other foreign objects laying on the ground.
-Any such impact can result in pieces separating from the hardened knife blade.
+Always consider possible circumstances where the result in pieces separating from the hardened knife blade.
 ALWAYS STAY CLEAR of the corn head while in operation.
 Bystanders should always be at least 30 m (100 ft.) from the corn head while in operation.